 On Day 13, drive to Chitwan and had a great time in Chitwan National Park on the following day.
 Then, travel back to Kathmandu via Patan.
 Leave Kathmandu on Day 16

-Ni Hao!
-Welcome to Chengdu, the hometown of Giant Pandas.
-Upon arrival, your guide will meet and escort you to your hotel in Chengdu downtown in a private vehicle.
-The rest of today is free to explore the leisure city on your own.
+Welcome to Chengdu, the hometown of the Giant Panda.
+Your local guide will meet you at the airport/train station and then escort you to your hotel in a private vehicle.
+The rest of today is yours to relax in the panda city on your own.

-This morning you will make a memorable visit to the Chengdu Research Base of Giant Panda Breeding.
-This facility is not only the most important panda scientific research center in the world, but also the home for more than 100 Giant Pandas.
-You will walk at leisure through the bamboo-framed paths and closely observe giant pandas of different ages eating bamboos, playing with each other, tumbling, and climbing trees.
-Be sure to not miss the chance to watch female pandas nursing their cubs in the nursery rooms!
+This morning you will make a stirring visit to Chengdu Research Base of Giant Panda Breeding which is not only the most important panda scientific research center, but also dwelling home to more than 100 Giant Pandas.
+Walk at leisure through the bamboo framed paths, and closely observe giant pandas of different ages eating bamboos, playing with each other, tumbling, climbing trees, etc. Don't miss the chance to visit the most adorable panda cubs in the panda kindergartens.
+If you are lucky, you may be able to see the precious panda babies in the nursery rooms.
 There is also a very informative Panda Museum where you can learn more scientific facts about Giant Pandas.
-Next, you will be taken to a hidden spiritual Buddhist temple in hustling downtown Chengdu, Wenshu Temple, where you will marvel at the exquisite Buddhist architecture, soak in the reverent atmosphere, and wander on the temple’s peaceful paths.

-Chengdu is famous throughout China for its relaxing and leisurely pace and lifestyle, which will be demonstrated by a visit to the City’s Renmin Park.
-Sit down, order a pot of Chinese tea, have a casual chat with your friends and watch locals indulging themselves in different kinds of folk entertainment - napping, playing mahjong, disco dancing, and giving neck massages!
-Next will be an impressive visit to the famous Jinli Old Street.
-Time will steal away as you quietly walk on the lively streets full of delicious local snacks, delicate artifacts, interesting folk shows, and other activities.
+Chengdu is famous for its relaxing and leisure pace throughout China, which will be proved after a stay in Renmin Park.
+Sit down, order a pot of Chinese tea, make a casual chat with your friends and watching locals indulging themselves in different kinds of folk entertainment - napping in a lively teahouse, playing mahjong, disco dancing, neck massage, ear cleaning...
+Next is an impressive trip to the famous Jinli Old Street.
+Time steals away from you quietly while walking on the lively streets which are full of delicious local snacks, delicate artifacts, interesting folk shows, etc.

-Optional activity: In the evening, watch a wonderful performance of Sichuan Opera which includes folk opera, face changing, fire spitting, rolling lights, and other delightful entertainment (usually performs at 20:00~21:30).
+Recommended Optional Evening Activities: 1) enjoy a delicious dinner of Sichuan cuisine (or hotpot) at a local restaurant; 2) watch a wonderful performance of Sichuan Opera which includes folk opera, face changing, fire spitting, rolling lights, and other delightful entertainment (usually performs during 20:00~21:30).

-After check in, the rest of the day is for you to acclimate to the high altitude and weather of Lhasa.
-You should avoid strenuous physical activities during this period since this may cause high altitude sickness.
+After check in to your hotel, the rest of today is for you to acclimate to the high altitude and weather of Lhasa.

 After breakfast, we start our day with a visit to the summer palace of Dalai Lamas and also the largest Tibetan garden - Norbulingka Park.
 The luxuriant trees and flowers, cool ponds and comfortable palaces make Norbulingka the best place for summer retreat.
 Then drive about 5km westward to Drepung Monastery.
 The monastery used to play a crucial role in Tibet Buddhism as the school of Dalai Lamas.
 As you walk further, immense temples, chapels leap to your eyes one after one.
 In its heyday, there were more than 10,000 monks living and studying in the monastery.
 Various Buddhist rituals are held in the monastery during festivals, most famous one is the ceremony of Buddha Display in annual Shoton Festival.